-Cords and strings pose a strangulation threat for small children.
+Cords and StringsCords and strings pose a strangulation threat for small children.
 Toys that contain strings should be kept away from small children.
 If there is an older child in the home, make sure that his or her toys that contain cords and strings are kept away from younger siblings and relatives.
 When infants are able to stand and pull themselves up onto their feet, crib mobiles and crib gyms should be removed to prevent injury.

 Small PartsChildren under the age of three should never have access to toys that contain small parts.
 This includes toys that have buttons that could come loose and even stuffed animals with small plastic eyes or noses.
 These small parts are choking hazards and should be kept away from small children.
 Make sure to read the age requirements of the toy packaging to understand if the toy contains small parts.
 Remember – batteries are also considered “small parts,” so if a toy contains a battery, it can become a choking hazard if the battery becomes dislodged.

+Toys for the Wrong AgeToys that are designed for older children can pose a serious threat for younger children.
+It is imperative to follow age guidelines provided by toy manufacturers.
 Over the course of a year, there are hundreds of toy recalls because of safety issues including high lead levels, choking hazards and other risks.
 Toy recalls aren’t limited to off-brand toys, either.
 Many name brand and highly reputable companies have toy recalls.
 For reference, check out the most recent toy recalls sourced by Parents.com and the Consumer Product Safety Commission recall list.
 Stay informed of what is happening in the toy industry to keep your children safe.